This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

 I currently have 5 different jars of Better than Bouillon in my refrigerator because it's honestly one of the best culinary shortcuts especially if you have limited space in your kitchen, which I most definitely do.
 (My husband and I live, work, and travel full-time in a 5th wheel RV.)

 I also love their adobo base which I often use to make this super quick Mexican adobo sauce but is honestly such a delicious addition to any kind of recipe that calls for a hit of chili peppers.
+Likewise of the chipotle base which I've taken to adding to carnitas and pretty much any kind of taco.

 The ingredients that will elevate your chicken soup game